Industrial action

 About the industrial action

-This action is due to University and College Union Edinburgh’s (UCUE) dispute over the actions being taken by the University to address sector-wide financial challenges.
+This action is due to University and College Union Edinburgh’s (UCUE’s) dispute over the actions being taken by the University to address sector-wide financial challenges.

-We are working with our joint trade unions on the changes needed to address our financial challenges.
-Discussions aimed at avoiding industrial action will continue.
+We are continuing to engage with our joint trade unions on the changes needed to address our financial challenges.

-UCUE members are taking continuous action short of strike from 20 June 2025.
-This includes working to contract, not covering for colleagues, not rescheduling lectures or classes cancelled due to strike action, not sharing/uploading materials related to lectures or classes that will have been cancelled as a result of strike action, not undertaking any voluntary activities, undertaking a boycott of administrative work related to implementing the cuts, and undertaking a boycott of the Time Allocation Survey.
+UCUE members are taking continuous action short of strike from 30 March 2026.
+This includes working to contract, not covering for colleagues, not rescheduling lectures, assessments or classes cancelled due to strike action, not sharing/uploading materials related to lectures or classes that will have been cancelled as a result of strike action, not undertaking any voluntary activities, undertaking a boycott of administrative work related to implementing the cuts, and undertaking a boycott of the Time Allocation Survey.

 While any industrial action will naturally have an impact on the University’s operations, please be aware that not all staff will be taking part.
 We want to minimise the impact on you as much as possible and will work to limit disruption to the delivery of learning and teaching, assessment, progression and student experience, whilst maintaining academic standards.